 What you will study

-Are you interested in global environmental issues; how living and non-living things interact; how humans are changing the planet and are now responding to the difficult challenges this brings?
+Are you interested in global environmental issues and sustainability; how living and non-living things interact; how humans are changing the planet and are now responding to the difficult challenges this brings?
 If you’re looking for a single module that offers a general introduction to studying the environment, then this is the module for you.
 It provides the ideal foundation for a range of environment, science, social science and technology qualifications or you can study it on its own.

 Studying this module will provide you with the knowledge and skills to help you become more informed about both the causes and concerns of environmental change.
 It will take you to some of the most fascinating but also important parts of the planet in terms of understanding environmental change.